You need to configure IAM access audit logging in BigQuery for external auditors. You want to follow Google-recommended practices. What should you do?

 I can create External group and Internal group Auditors

-very useful The organization creates a Google group for these external auditors and adds the current auditor to the group.
-This group is monitored and is typically granted access to the dashboard application
+Correct is C The organization creates a temporary auditor account for each audit period.
+This account is monitored and is typically granted access to the dashboard application.

 Correct Answer is B By creating a custom IAM role, you can specify the exact permissions that the auditors need, and avoid granting them unnecessary permissions that come with predefined IAM roles.
 In this case, you can create two custom IAM roles: one for 'logging.viewer' and one for 'bigQuery.dataViewer', and grant the corresponding permissions to each role.
 Then, you can add the auditors group to these custom roles to give them access to the required logs and data.